stalniy/casl/docs-src/src/content/pages/package/casl-react/en.md

 ## TypeScript support

-The package is written in TypeScript, so don't worry that you need to keep all the properties in mind.
+The package is written in TypeScript, so don't worry that you need to keep all the properties and aliases in mind.
 If you use TypeScript, your IDE will suggest you the correct usage and TypeScript will warn you if you make a mistake.

 ## Update Ability instance